PascalDuval/chainlist-truffle5/README.md

 Don't forget to install hdwalet-provider under the project directory npm install @truffle/hdwallet-provider (npm audit fix --force if any problem)

-Geth 1.10.15-stable, if you want to run a local node
+Geth 1.10.15-stable, if you want to run a local node (all windows command to launch geth nodes have been updated)

 **Make sure you don't run tests on Ethereum's main net otherwise you will use real ether with no chance to get them back**